blaizard/bzd/tools/bdl/docs/executors.md

 }
 ```

-or separatly from the component, using the builtin function `bind`, to bind a fqn or a regular expression to an executor, for example:
+or separately from the component, using the builtin function `bind`, to bind a fqn or a regular expression to an executor, for example:

 ```bdl
 composition